 According to this predictor, Pac-12 athletes are projected to win 69 medals at this year's Olympics.
 We're not counting coaches and support staff in these predictions, so we're not sure how many more medals that would eventually add into the mix.

 Now, imagine if the Pac-12 decided to count itself as one nation and count all their medals (remember team events only count for one medal).
 The Pac-12 would be projected to win 13 golds, 12 silvers, and five bronze medals, placing them right between Australia and Japan in 7th place.
-That'd be an improvement over their eighth place finish from last year's Olympics (asso happily reminds us everytime he gets up to any podium to promote our conference).
+That'd be an improvement over their eighth place finish from last year's Olympics (as Larry Scott so happily reminds us everytime he gets up to any podium to promote our conference).

 Of course, there should be plenty of surprises that upset the nature of all these picks, but given all these consensus favorites, the conference has to feel like they're in good shape to showcase their talent to the world.